Asbjoernemil/Cazora-frontend/README.md

 Installation guide:
 Download folder, open project in VS Code, open terminal and run command 'npm install'.
-Then, run 'npm run build' and let it do its thing.
+Then, run 'npm run build' and let it do it's thing.
 Lastly, run 'npm run preview'.

 This will run the app on http://localhost:4173 (unless you have configured it otherwise with --port)